-The important characteristic of crude oil is governed by the properties of pure hydrocarbon in terms of viscosity, density, boiling point curves.
+The important characteristic of crude oil is governed by the properties of pure hydrocarbon in terms of viscosity, density, and boiling point curves.
 These properties are very important for designing almost every type of equipment in the industry as well as these properties are also indicative of the quality of the product as well as the feed.

 Important Characterization Properties